survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ]);
 ```

-After this type of change, you would not have to refer to styling from your application code.
-In this approach, you have to be careful with CSS ordering.
+After this change, you don't have to refer to styling from your application code anymore.
+In this approach, you have to be careful with CSS ordering, though.

-As a result, you should get both _style.css_ and _style.js_.
-The latter file contains content like `webpackJsonp([1,3],[function(n,c){}]);` and it doesn't do anything as discussed in the [webpack issue 1967](https://github.com/webpack/webpack/issues/1967).
-The limitation will go away in webpack 5 as it won't emit JavaScript files for anything that would be empty.

 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.